titorenko/quick-csv-streamer/README.md

 [![Javadoc](https://javadoc-emblem.rhcloud.com/doc/uk.elementarysoftware/quick-csv-streamer/badge.svg)](http://www.javadoc.io/doc/uk.elementarysoftware/quick-csv-streamer)

 Quick CSV streamer is a high performance CSV parsing library with Java 8 Stream API.
-The library omits many redundant steps found in other open source parsers and produces minimal amount of garbage during parsing, reducing pressure on the garbage collector.
+The library operates in "zero-copy" mode and only parses what is required by the client.
+Amount of garbage produced is also optimized, reducing pressure on the garbage collector.
 Parallel, multi-core parsing is supported transparently via Java Stream API.

-Compared to other open source Java CSV parsing libraries likely speeds up will be at 2x - 10x range in sequential mode.
-Naturally parallel mode will improve performance even further.
+Compared to other open source Java CSV parsing libraries Quick CSV achieves speed ups at 2x - 10x range in sequential, single thread, mode.
+Naturally parallel mode improves performance further.
 See benchmarking results below for more details.

+The library is limited to so called "line-optimal" charsets like UTF-8, US-ASCII, ISO-8859-1 and some others.
+Such line-optimal charsets have the property that line feed ('\n'), carriage return ('\r'), CSV separator are easily identifiable from other encoded characters.

 Maven dependency